 Saint Xavier University Scholarships: University-offered scholarships, based on prior academic credentials and awarded by the Office of Admission upon acceptance to the University.
-SXU scholarships are available to qualifying students who are enrolled full time and are contingent upon maintaining good academic standing.
+SXU scholarships are available to gualifying students who are enrolled full time and are contingent upon maintaining good academic standing.
 Full-time enrollment is defined as 12 or more credit hours per semester.
-Students may qualify for SXU scholarships for no less than eight full-time semesters (when enrolling as a transfer student).
+Students may qualify for SXU scholarships for no less than eight fulltime semesters (when enrolling as a freshman) or six full-time semesters (when enrolling as a transfer student).